 Shred documents after you land: Your boarding pass has your name, your travel plans, and a barcode that free websites can decipher.
 This code often reveals your frequent-flier number, which crooks can use to log in to airline accounts to view upcoming travel plans, check in to flights, and even cancel trips.
+Since most boarding passes are mobile now, remember to never share a photo of it on social media.
 On the other hand, you should never throw away these tax-related documents.

 Shred all receipts you don’t save.
 Those from credit card purchases reveal the last digits of your card number and possibly your signature.
 Crooks can also use receipts for fraudulent returns and benefit from your store credit if you don’t shred documents.
 If you really want to play it safe, switch to paperless receipts wherever you can—you’ll be helping the environment, too!
 Make sure you organize these important documents for your family before it’s too late.

 Keep records of major events, and shred the rest.
 Papers from a vet visit show a pet’s name—which a Google Apps survey of 2,000 people found is the most common password choice.